sparkflows/sparkflows-docs/docs/installation/security/admin-user.rst

 TEST LDAP
 +++++++++++++++++

-The admin user can TEST LDAP configuration if its configured correctly or not (only when ldap properties file is updated)
+The admin user can test LDAP configuration to ensure it is configured correctly (only when the LDAP properties file has been updated).

 .. figure:: ../../_assets/security/admin_user/admin_ldap.PNG
    :alt: security